translate/pootle/docs/server/commands.rst

 .. note:: Files in disabled projects are processed.

-.. note:: :pc:`refresh_stats` (the old command which works with a single worker) is roughly twice as fast compared to this version of the command.
+.. note:: :djadmin:`refresh_stats` (the old command which works with a single worker) is roughly twice as fast compared to this version of the command.
    Your mileage might vary.